Footage shows police killing Nashville school shooter as investigators seek motive | Law-Order

 Footage shows police killing Nashville school shooter as investigators seek motive

+The six minutes of footage, edited together from the body-worn cameras of two responding officers and released by the Metropolitan Nashville Police Department, showed police armed with rifles storming into the building and conducting a room-by-room search.
+After clearing several first-floor classrooms, the officers run upstairs to the second floor as gunfire is heard.

-Video released on Tuesday showed Nashville police officers firing multiple bullets into the suspected attacker in Monday's school shooting minutes after storming into the private Christian grade school with rifles and conducting a room-by-room search.
-The six minutes of footage, taken from body-worn cameras from two of the responding officers, showed police clearing one classroom after another on the first floor before venturing up the stairs to the second floor.
+Video released on Tuesday showed Nashville police officers fatally shooting the suspected attacker at a private Christian grade school on Monday that left three children and three adult staff members dead.
+The six minutes of footage, edited together from the body-worn cameras of two responding officers and released by the Metropolitan Nashville Police Department, showed police armed with rifles storming into the building and conducting a room-by-room search.

-Video released on Tuesday showed Nashville police officers firing multiple bullets into the suspected attacker in Monday's school shooting minutes after storming into the private Christian grade school with rifles and conducting a room-by-room search.

-The six minutes of footage, taken from body-worn cameras from two of the responding officers, showed police clearing one classroom after another on the first floor before venturing up the stairs to the second floor.
-Shots can be heard seconds before the suspect comes into view and drops to the floor after apparently being shot.
-One officer fires additional rounds into the assailant, who appears to be moving on the ground as another officer repeatedly yells, "Get your hands away from the gun!"

-Investigators were examining a "manifesto" written by the 28-year-old former student at the Covenant School, hoping to learn what motivated the latest U.S. mass shooting.
-Police have identified the attacker as Audrey Elizabeth Hale.
+After clearing several first-floor classrooms, the officers run upstairs to the second floor as gunfire is heard.
+The officers run down a hallway - past what appears to be a prone victim - and into a lounge area, where the suspect is seen dropping to the floor after being shot.
+Investigators were examining a "manifesto" written by Audrey ELizabeth Hale, the 28-year-old former student at the Covenant School identified as the attacker, hoping to learn what motivated the latest U.S. mass shooting.

-"In Nashville, this is our worst day, but it could have been worse without this great response.
-We are very grateful for that," Nashville Mayor John Cooper said on Tuesday in an interview on CNN, noting that the attack was "clearly planned" by the assailant, based on the manifesto authorities found.
-Authorities did not immediately offer a motive for the killings.

 Monday's violence marked the 90th school shooting – defined as any incident in which a gun is discharged on school property – in the United States this year, according to the K-12 School Shooting Database, a website founded by researcher David Riedman.
 Last year saw 303 such incidents, the highest of any year in the database, which goes back to 1970.
 During a previous press briefing, Metro Nashville Police Chief John Drake said Hale self-identified as being transgender, although Drake offered no further clarity.
 Drake and other officials repeatedly referred to the suspect with female pronouns.
 Hale used male pronouns on a LinkedIn page that listed recent jobs in graphic design and grocery delivery.